VALVERDE DEL CAMINO

 by Saskia Mier

-Valverde del Camino is at the very east side of El Andevalo.
-Most famously known nationally and internationally for the manufacturing of Spanish vaquero-style leather riding boots, it still has many workshops designing leather boots and shoes of all styles as well as belts, bags and other leather products.
-It has 12, 615 inhabitants.
+Valverde del Camino is located in the eastern part of El Andevalo.
+Most famously known nationally and internationally for the manufacturing of Spanish vaquero-style leather riding boots.
+It still has many workshops designing leather boots and shoes of all styles as well as belts, bags and other leather products.
+Valverde del Camino has about 12, 750 inhabitants.

-Valverde del Camino has traditionally been a resting stop for passing travellers that crossed the province of Huelva, from its ports to the Sierra, to and from Extremadura.
+Valverde del Camino has traditionally been a resting stop for travellers crossing the province of Huelva from the ports on the coast to the Sierras in the north, and onward to Extremadura.

 THINGS TO SEE